 Get Comfy, Even in the Fall

-Whether you’re watching sports with family, friends—or, solo—this fall, focus on these two things to make a comfy experience: pest control and climate control.
-In most areas of the country, pests will retreat as the temps dip.
+Whether you’re watching sports with family, friends—or, solo—this fall, focus on these two things to make your outdoor living a comfy experience: pest control and climate control.
+In most areas of the country, pests will retreat as the temperature drops.
 But if you’re not so lucky, keep some citronella candles or patio torches on hand.
-When the air does start to get nippy, however, heat lamps—or, good old blankets— are the way to go.

-Once your backyard’s decked out with lights, an AV system, weatherproof TV cabinet, and a cozy outdoor gathering space, an outdoor kitchen area might be your next project.
-A great way to minimize “heating the outdoors” when walking in and out of the house, an outdoor kitchen island also helps keep everything nearby.
-And, while a cooler always comes in handy, you can also add a grill to your setup.
+If your backyard’s decked out with lights, an AV system, weatherproof TV cabinet, and a cozy outdoor gathering space, an outdoor kitchen area might be your next project.
+Not only will this prevent “heating the outdoors” by minimizing times you have to walk inside and open the door, an outdoor kitchen island also keeps everything close.
+A cooler always comes in handy, and you can even add a grill to your setup.
 In this Done-In-A-Weekend Game Day Tips episode, ESPN commentator and host Matt Stinchcomb outlines an easy, cost-effective, outdoor cooking island build.

 If you’ve put in the work to create a comfortable outdoor living space, then beautiful plants and greenery are also a nice way to extend your fall outdoor living.
-So, consider replenishing those containers and garden beds with a few chrysanthemums and cosmos or other like flowers that’ll provide color through to the first frost.
-And, while you’re at it, you’ll likely want to plant a few pumpkins and fall squash, too.
+So, consider replenishing those containers and garden beds with a few chrysanthemums and cosmos or other similar flowers that will extend your outdoor fall living by providing color through to the first frost.
+While you’re at it, you’ll likely want to plant a few pumpkins and fall squash.
 Fall is also a great time to plant native trees and shrubs that can serve a dual purpose.
-Not only do they provide aesthetic enhancement, but they can also up your bird watching options by providing food and shelter for species that are migrating through—or, wintering in—your backyard.
+Not only do they provide aesthetic enhancement; they can also up your bird watching options by providing food and shelter for species that are migrating through—or, wintering in—your backyard.